Universal Relation between Entropy and Kinetics

-First, we consider an extreme case, which sets a strict lower bound on $H$, ignoring all the possible exchanges.
-Following this ``undercounting'', we get $\tPr\geq N!\Pr$.
-Substituting the decomposition of $\tPr$ in Eq.~\eqref{eq:pathent}, we obtain $H\geq(S+\ln N!)/K+S$, where $S$ is the thermodynamic entropy defined above.
-Comparing the two expressions for $H$, we get Unfortunately, Eq.~\eqref{eq:startineq} is not very useful as is, because it depends on the propagator of the complete configurations of all $N$ particles, which is rarely known.
-Instead, one is typically interested in the transport properties of a much smaller number of particles, in particular, the effective diffusion coefficient of a single particle in the presence of the others.
-We notice that, if the particles are independent, then the propagator could be decomposed into single-particle ones, $W_\tau(\dX)=w_\tau(\dx_1)\times w_\tau(\dx_2)\times\cdots\times w_\tau(\dx_N)$, leading to $H=(S+\ln N!)/K-N\int d\dx\, w_\tau(\dx) \ln w_\tau(\dx)$.
-If particles are dependent, this relation sets another bound on $H$ (see SM).
-Overall, Eq.~\eqref{eq:startineq} becomes a bound on the entropy per particle, $s=S/N$:
+One is typically interested in the transport properties of a subset of particles much smaller than $N$, in particular, the effective diffusion coefficient of a single particle.
+If the particles are independent and the system is translation invariant, the propagator can be decomposed into single-particle ones, $W_\tau(\vecX|\vecX^0)=w_\tau(\dx_1) w_\tau(\dx_2)\cdots w_\tau(\dx_N)$, where $\Delta \vecx_j=\vecx_j-\vecx_j^0$ is the $j$th particle's displacement, leading to $H=(S+\ln N!)/K-N\int d\dx\, w_\tau(\dx) \ln w_\tau(\dx)$.
+If the particles are dependent, this relation sets another bound on $H$~\cite{book:SEprops,SM}.
+Overall, owing to the subextensive property of the entropy~\cite{SM}, Eq.~\eqref{eq:startineq} becomes a bound on the entropy per particle, $s=S/N$,

-This rigorous inequality, which applies in general, is our first exact and universal relation between the thermodynamic entropy and a kinetic property (the single-particle propagator).
+Compared to Eq.~\eqref{eq:startineq}, the inequality of Eq.~\eqref{eq:ineq} is less tight but more practical, as the single-particle propagator is more accessible in experiments, simulations, and coarse-grained theories.